Cover of The Brothers Karamazov

 GBM Assessment (Score: 10/10)

-Published in 1880 as Dostoevsky's final masterpiece, The Brothers Karamazov distributes the fundamental aspects of human nature across three brothers: Ivan the intellectual, Dmitri the sensualist, and Alyosha the man of faith.
-The Grand Inquisitor parable, in which the returned Christ is told by the Church that humanity cannot bear the burden of freedom, remains one of the most powerful and disturbing passages in all of literature.
+First appearing in 1880 as Dostoevsky's final crowning achievement, The Brothers Karamazov distributes the fundamental aspects of human nature across three brothers: Ivan the intellectual, Dmitri the sensualist, and Alyosha the man of faith.
+The Grand Inquisitor parable, in which the returned Christ is told by the Church that humanity cannot bear the burden of freedom, remains a powerful and disturbing passages in all of literature.

 Awards & Adaptations